 A varied, diverse diet is the key to health, happiness, and not getting bored out of your mind with the daily menu.
 We love using Jack & Annie’s jackfruit meatballs but here are some alternative proteins that will also work great:

-A: Sugar is tough to avoid in a recipe has “sweet” right in the title.
+Sugar is tough to avoid in a recipe that has “sweet” right in the title.
 That said, you can avoid refined sugar by opting for no-sugar-added preserves and sugar-free ketchup.
 There are still natural fruit sugars in these, as well as in the pineapple, so the results may not be suitable for diabetics.

-A: This recipe for vegan kebabs is not gluten-free as written but can be adapted in a snap!
+This recipe for vegan kebabs is not gluten-free as written but can be adapted in a snap!
 Use tamari or coconut aminos instead of soy sauce and tofu instead of meatballs.